openmc-dev/openmc/docs/source/usersguide/install.rst

 TENDL_, is also openly available in ACE format.

-In multi-group mode, OpenMC utilizes an XML-based library format which can be used to describe nuclidic- or material-specific quantities.
+In multi-group mode, OpenMC utilizes an XML-based library format which can be used to describe nuclide- or material-specific quantities.

 Using ENDF/B-VII.1 Cross Sections from NNDC
 -------------------------------------------